10 Classic Banned Books by Women Authors

 To Kill a Mockingbird by Harper Lee

-Combine this storyline with the frank examination of pervasive racism, and it’s not difficult to see why this book caused discomfort and controversy in communities that refuse to take these issues on with any degree of fairness and honesty.
-It has been banned by dozens of school districts, especially in the South (not surprisingly).
+Combine this storyline with the frank examination of pervasive racism, and it’s not difficult to see why this book caused controversy in communities that refuse to take these issues on with any degree of fairness and honesty.
+It has been challenged and banned in dozens of school districts, especially in the South.

 . . . . . . . . . . .